Rapid Rehousing Transition Plan

 - Implement actions required to ensure people have access to the required levels of support.

-This annual update provides a review of the key factors impacting on homelessness locally, an update on the key statistics for 2019/20, and undertakes analysis of comparisons with 2017/18 and 2018/19..
+These annual updates provide a review of the key factors impacting on homelessness locally, an update on the key statistics for each year, and undertakes analysis of comparisons with previous years.